 - Tavataan keskustassa, vai mitä? - Let's meet in downtown, right? (or what?)

-Tai is used in questions, commands and in affirmative sentences.
+Tai is used in commands and in affirmative sentences, but also in questions.
 In question, tai is used when there is a hidden idea of for example or or something else.

 - Haluatko omenan tai appelsiinin? - Do you want an apple or an orange?
 (For example.
 Or something else to eat?
 You don't have to take anything.)
 Compare: Haluatko omenan vai appelsiinin? = I assume that you want either an apple or an orange, so now tell me which one.